Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: The Proposed Approach

-In this section, we introduce the proposed geometric formula via modeling the relationships between the depth and 2D/3D predictions, and present how it can be implemented to learn geometric representations for depth estimation.
+In this section, we introduce the proposed geometric formula via modeling the relationships between the depth and 2D/3D predictions and present how it can be applied to learn holistic geometric representations for depth estimation.